nftchance/royalty-hate/README.md

 ### The Multi-Wrap Token Model

 Once again, following the implementation of the single token model it dawned on me that there is an even easier method.
 Just wrap a basket of assets into a single `ERC721` that of course, does not have royalties.
-This way, when any party interacts with the token, ownership of multiple assets changes at once without the underlying ownership changing; thus, no theiving royalties to pay!
+This way, when any party interacts with the token, ownership of multiple assets changes at once without the underlying ownership changing; thus, no royalties to pay!

 In practice, this results in an experience of:

-1. A `maker` and/or `taker` deposit their assets into the multi-wrapper and receive a single `ERC721` that contains all the assets being traded.
+1. A `maker` and/or `taker` deposit their assets into the multi-wrapper and receive a single `ERC721`.
 2. The basket `ERC721` trades hands.
 3. A `maker` and/or `taker` unwraps the token at no cost and without exposure to royalties.